xd009642/tarpaulin/README.md

   -r, --root <DIR>                 Calculates relative paths to root directory.
 If --manifest-path isn't specified it will look for a Cargo.toml in root
       --manifest-path <PATH>       Path to Cargo.toml
       --ciserver <SERVICE>         CI server being used, if unspecified tarpaulin may automatically infer for coveralls uploads
-  -h, --help                       Print help
+      --fail-immediately           Option to fail immediately after a single test fails -h, --help                       Print help
   -V, --version                    Print version
 ```